bbopt/nomad/README.txt

                                        cmake -DTEST_OPENMP=OFF -S . -B build/release

-cmake --build build/release     ---> Build the libraries and applications
+cmake --build build/release     ---> Build all the libraries and applications
                                      Option --parallel xx can be added for faster build